 The Stages in a DUI Felony Case

 As can be seen, felony DUI cases involve a determination of guilt by a jury of peers.
-In order to be properly advised and guided on the steps towards facing this kind of legal problem, call the DUI Lawyers of the Law Offices of Ramiro J. Lluis for a free consultation today.
+In order to be properly advised and guided on the steps towards facing this kind of legal problem, call the DUI Lawyers of the Law Offices of Ramiro J. Lluis.